KevinHe1496/iOS-Avanzado-Dbz/README.md

 # Dragon Ball App

-**Dragon Ball App** es una aplicación iOS desarrollada en Swift, diseñada para mostrar a los personajes de Dragon Ball junto con sus descripciones y transformaciones.
-El proyecto incluye un sistema de **Login** para la autenticación de usuarios y utiliza **Core Data** para el almacenamiento local.
-Además, integra una **API REST** para obtener los datos de los personajes y utiliza **MapKit** y **CoreLocation** para mostrar la ubicación de cada personaje en el mapa.
-Se han incluido **Unit Testing** para garantizar la calidad del código.

-### Implementación del Proyecto

-Se ha implementado un flujo de trabajo que permite a los usuarios acceder a un listado de personajes y ver sus detalles.
-Al seleccionar una transformación, se puede acceder a información más específica sobre ella.
-También se puede visualizar la ubicación del personaje utilizando mapas interactivos.
+**Dragon Ball App** is an iOS application developed in Swift, designed to display Dragon Ball characters along with their descriptions and transformations.
+The project includes a **Login** system for user authentication and uses **Core Data** for local storage.
+It also integrates a **REST API** to fetch character data and leverages **MapKit** and **CoreLocation** to display each character’s location on an interactive map.
+**Unit Testing** is implemented to ensure code quality and reliability.

+---

+### Project Implementation

+The app provides a workflow that allows users to browse a list of characters and view their details.
+When selecting a transformation, users can access more specific information about it.
+Additionally, the app enables viewing each character’s location through interactive maps.

 ![Screens](https://i.postimg.cc/nr0jmPGB/Screens.png)

-## Características

-- **Login:** Un sistema de autenticación para acceder a la aplicación.
-- **Core Data:** Almacenamiento local de información de personajes y transformaciones.
-- **API REST:** Interacción con una API para obtener información sobre los personajes.
-- **Collection View:** Presentación de personajes de manera visual y organizada.
-- **MapKit:** Integración de mapas para mostrar localizaciones.
-- **CoreLocation:** Uso de la localización del dispositivo.
-- **Keychain:** Almacenamiento seguro del token de acceso.
-- **Testing:** Pruebas unitarias y de integración para asegurar la funcionalidad.

-## Tecnologías Utilizadas

-- **Swift:** Lenguaje principal para el desarrollo de la app.
-- **UIKit:** Para el manejo de la interfaz y componentes visuales.
-- **Core Data:** Para la gestión de datos locales.
-- **API REST:** Obtención de datos desde un servidor externo.
-- **XCTest:** Framework utilizado para implementar pruebas unitarias y de integración.

-## Instalación

-1. Clona este repositorio.
-2. Abre el proyecto en Xcode.
-3. Ejecuta el proyecto en un simulador o dispositivo físico.

-## Uso

-1. Al iniciar la aplicación, primero se mostrará una pantalla de **login**.
-2. Después de iniciar sesión, podrás ver una lista de personajes de Dragon Ball.
-3. Selecciona un personaje para ver una descripción, localización y sus transformaciones.
-4. Al hacer clic en una transformación, podrás ver el detalle de dicha transformación.

-## Pruebas

-Para ejecutar las pruebas del proyecto, sigue estos pasos:

-1. Abre el proyecto en Xcode.
-2. Presiona `Cmd + U` para ejecutar las pruebas.

-## Conecta conmigo
+---

+## Features

+- **Login:** Authentication system to access the app.
+- **Core Data:** Local storage for characters and transformations.
+- **REST API:** Fetches character data from an external server.
+- **Collection View:** Displays characters in an organized and visually appealing way.
+- **MapKit:** Integrates maps to display locations.
+- **CoreLocation:** Uses the device’s location services.
+- **Keychain:** Secure storage for the access token.
+- **Testing:** Unit and integration tests to ensure functionality.

+---

+## Technologies Used

+- **Swift:** Main programming language for app development.
+- **UIKit:** For managing the UI and visual components.
+- **Core Data:** For managing local data persistence.
+- **REST API:** For retrieving data from an external server.
+- **XCTest:** Framework used to implement unit and integration tests.

+---

+## Installation

+1. Clone this repository.
+2. Open the project in Xcode.
+3. Run the project on a simulator or a physical device.

+---

+## Usage

+1. Upon launching the app, a **login** screen will be displayed.
+2. After logging in, you will see a list of Dragon Ball characters.
+3. Select a character to view their description, location, and transformations.
+4. Tap a transformation to view detailed information about it.

+---

+## Testing

+To run the project’s tests:

+1. Open the project in Xcode.
+2. Press `Cmd + U` to execute the tests.

+---

+## Connect with Me

 - [LinkedIn](https://www.linkedin.com/in/kevin-heredia-esparza/)
 - [GitHub](https://github.com/KevinHe1496)